-As a food person, I’ve long since gotten over the conventional fear of garlic.
-I know how essential it is to so many types of food and that, when fully cooked, it seldom creates a breath problem.
-I even like the lingering smell of garlic after smashing a few cloves with the butt of my hand, Mario Batali-style.
-That said, I will concede that a good lamb kebab or a bad hot dog can leave you with breath that’s no picnic for anyone.
-So I was happy to test-drive a few homespun solutions to this timeless food-lover’s problem, knowing full well that even the best performer can be but a temporary masking of the wrath of the pungent bulb.
+As a foodie, I’ve long since gotten over the conventional fear of garlic.
+I know how essential it is to so many types of food and that when fully cooked, it seldom creates a breath problem.
+I even like the lingering smell of garlic after smashing a few cloves with the heel of my hand, Mario Batali-style.
+That said, I concede that a good lamb kebab or a bad hot dog can leave you with breath that’s no picnic for anyone.
+So I was happy to test drive a few homespun solutions to this timeless food lover’s problem, knowing full well that even the best performer can be but a temporary masking of the wrath of the pungent bulb.

 About the Test

-It’s traditionally believed that garden-fresh parsley helps alleviate the power of garlic on the breath and that that’s why many foods call for both of these ingredients.
+It’s traditionally believed that: 1) parsley fresh from the garden helps alleviate garlic's power on the breath and 2) that that’s why many foods call for both of these ingredients.
 But if this were true, wouldn’t parsley accompany garlic in more recipes, sort of like the trusty “u” being paired with the oddball “q” in English?
 Freshening your breath requires at least a sprig of fresh parley, added to the meal or used as a garnish that’s eaten afterward.
 The latter does help neutralize the pungency of garlic on the tongue, but mostly because the flavors are complementary.
 For this reason it’s the most pleasant of the remedies tested, and it does a decent job of masking the odor for a short time.

 The August 2010 issue of the Journal of Food Science magazine reports on a test using milk to counteract the odors of garlic ingestion.
 It found that water played the primary role in deodorizing the “volatile” contents but that whole milk was more effective overall than fat-free milk or water with an additive.
 The report also recommends mixing garlic with milk for the best deodorant effect.
 In my far less scientific experiment, I found that drinking milk after eating lots of garlic is slightly sickening, although it did knock the edge off the garlic breath.
 As for the idea of mixing milk with garlic for anything to be eaten, that sounds like the makings of a grade school prank.

-There’s a very good reason why garlicky foods aren’t a traditional part of high tea: the flavor combination is positively wretched.
-And the deodorizing effect of tea isn’t good enough to justify the cruelty to the palate.
+There’s a very good reason why garlicky foods aren’t a traditional part of teatime: the flavor combination is positively wretched.
+And the deodorizing effect of tea isn’t good enough to justify the cruelty to your palate.